zoe-walker/Visualizations/README.md

 To protect against Cross-Site-Scripting attacks within the visualization, the visualization is run in a sandboxed iFrame, to which a Content-Security-Policy has been applied, both as a Response Header with the frame page, and as a 'csp' attribute on the iFrame element.

 If your visualization needs to perform operations which violate the Content-Security-Policy, e.g. requires connection to external sites to send or retrieve data or resources, the Content-Security-Policy may need modification.

+The Content Security Policy can be modified for __all__ Custom Visualizations.
+For details, read this [wiki article](https://github.com/CACIMooD/Visualizations/wiki/Content-Security-Policies)

-This modification can be performed by applying a MooD XHTML Action Panel with specific JavaScript set the required 'csp' attribute on the iFrame, and by using the URLRewriter module to override the value of the Content-Security-Policy header returned by the iFrame page.
+Alternatievly, this modification can be performed by applying a MooD XHTML Action Panel with specific JavaScript set the required 'csp' attribute on the iFrame, and by using the URLRewriter module to override the value of the Content-Security-Policy header returned by the iFrame page.
 Specific details of how to do this can be acquired by contacting IIG MooD support.

 When crafting an alternative Content-Security-Policy, it is important to ensure that directives are extended in a specific fashion e.g. if the visualization needs to connect to 'mydomain.com' then change connect-src to "'self' mydomain.com" rather than remove the directive.

-Alternatively, the Content Security Policy can be modified for __all__ Custom Visualizations.
-For details, read this [wiki article](https://github.com/CACIMooD/Visualizations/wiki/Content-Security-Policies)

 [Table of Contents](#table-of-contents)